Last week, the South Australian Police Ombudsman called for a constable’s police powers to be revoked in the interests of public safety.

-His Honour found that Schwarz had acted unlawfully by continuing to pursue Jones and Mackie after they had made it clear they did not wish to speak with police.
+His Honour found that the constable had acted unlawfully by continuing to pursue Jones and Mackie after they had made it clear they did not wish to speak with police.
 He noted the officer did not reasonably suspect the men of any crime and therefore had no authority to follow them.

 The homeless men’s lawsuit against police